mohanmca/professional_certification/aws/3_3_aws_53_cdn_anki.md

 * Web Distribution
   * Static and dynamic content (html, image, javascript)
   * MediaFiles using HTTP/HTTPS
-  * ADD/Upate/Delete/Submit data from webforms
+  * ADD/Upate/Delete/Submit data from web-forms
-  * Live streaming to stream an event real time
+  * Live-streaming to stream an event real time
 * RTMP Distribution
   * Streaming distribution using Adobe Flash Media Service RTMP protocol
   * RTMP doesn't require all media to be downloaded to view